Rikkert Faneyte

 Rikkert Faneyte (born May 31, 1969) is a Dutch former professional baseball outfielder.
 He played in Major League Baseball from to for the San Francisco Giants and Texas Rangers.
-He was a member of the Dutch National Team which finished in fifth place at the 2000 Summer Olympics in Sydney, Australia.
+He was a member of the Netherlands national team that finished in fifth place at 1988 and 2000 Summer Olympics.

-Career
+Professional career

 Faneyte grew up playing baseball starting at the age of four in the Netherlands and played college baseball at Miami-Dade South Junior College.
+He was teammates with future MLB pitcher Alex Fernandez.